Stand at the cutting edge of innovation.

-Our students are immersed with hands-on and project-based courses every year at their time at Otterbein.
+Our students are immersed in hands-on and project-based courses throughout their time at Otterbein.
 These experiences allow them to apply classroom concepts to real-world problems and prepare them for internships and their career after graduation.
 Please click here to see example student projects.

 Working with United Skates of America was a great experience for all of us involved.
 As a professor, I get to educate students and share my passion for STEM every day.
 With this project, however, I got the chance to see my students inspire a younger audience with their knowledge and appreciation for STEM.
 And knowing that their knowledge and passion was something they learned here at Otterbein made it a truly inspirational experience.